TwidgeVR/vagabot/README.md

 ```
 ```
 IMPORTANT NOTE:
-The IDs used in config.json should be quoted (eg. "12345" not 12345 ), they are strings not integers.
+The Discord IDs used in config.json should be quoted (eg. "12345" not 12345 ), they are strings not integers.
+The targetServers IDs should *not* be quoted, however.
 ```

 Once configured, start the bot going with: